 The fellowship consists of a mandatory one-year clinical experience.
-Our training program emphasizes interdisciplinary team management of elderly patients with diverse medical conditions.
-The range of experiences and settings are described in more detail on our curriculum page.
+Our training program emphasizes interdisciplinary team management of older adults with diverse medical conditions.
+The range of experiences and settings are described in more detail on our Clinical Training page.

 The depth and breadth of expertise and resources at Washington University can support specialization in a variety of areas, including:

 - Nutrition and obesity

 - Physical frailty

 - Driving assessment